-On April 20, 2010, Respondent was sentenced to two days in jail, three ç.
-25 years summary probation, to pay \$1,838.00 in fines and fees, and to attend a three month First 26 Offender Program.
-27 a.
-On or about January 6, 2009, in a case entitled People vs. Gonzales (San Bernardino Superior Court Case No. MVA803725), Respondent pled guilty to a violation of Penal Code section 647(f), disorderly conduct: public intoxication, a misdemeanor.
+c.
+On April 20, 2010, Respondent was sentenced to two days in jail, three years summary probation. to pay \$1,838.00 in fines and fees, and to attend a three month First Offender Program.

-On November 28, 2011, Respondent admitted violating the terms of his
+d.
+On November 28, 2011, Respondent admitted violating the terms of his probation and his probation was extended to expire on November 28, 2012 with certain modifications.